 The development project leads to optimal use of land.
-Considering the scarcity of serviced land in the larger Nairobi Metropolitan area, the project enhances the returns on the limited land space in the region.
+Considering the scarcity of serviced land in Nairobi, the project enhances the returns on the limited land space in the city.

 6.3.6 Revenue to Government.

 Value Added Tax (VAT) on construction materials/ tools to be purchased and NEMA fees among others will be sources of revenue for the government and its institutions.